 What is a septic system?

-Click the image above or click here to download the .pdf file that shows you what a septic system is and how it functions.
+Follow the hotlink in the image above or at right yo to download an informative guide to septic systems and how they function.
 The proper care of your septic system is key to its longevity and this file simply and concisely reviews how to make sure you gets many years of use out of your septic system.

 Pumping your septic system

-Click here or on the above image to download a helpful .pdf that reviews why periodic pumping of your septic system is needed.
-The .pdf is published by the University of Rhode Island and addresses Rhode Island law, but it is still useful for MA residents.
+Follow the hotlink in the above image or at right to learn why periodic pumping of your septic system is needed.
+The explanation is published by the University of Rhode Island and addresses Rhode Island law, but it is still useful for MA residents.

 What is Title 5 in Massachusetts?